Injured by an oilfield truck? Attorney Michael Grossman can help.

 - If I am in an accident with an oilfield truck, who do I sue?

 Underlying Consequences from Rapid Growth in the Oil and Gas Industry

 The oil industry operates quite differently from other industries.
-In most businesses, straight supply-and-demand rule: higher demand brings on new hiring and production, and the reverse when demand slackens.
-But for a lot of oil and gas wells, the main (massive) investment comes on the front end with exploration and drilling, and then production thereafter is fairly cheap.
-Therefore, when prices are high, oil drillers are flooding in to explore.
+In most businesses, straight supply and demand rule: higher demand brings on new hiring and production, and the reverse takes place when demand slackens.
+But for a lot of oil and gas wells, the main (massive) investment comes on the front end with exploration and drilling, and production thereafter is fairly cheap.
+As a result, when prices are high, oil drillers flood in to explore.
 But even when prices fall, producers still want to recoup their investments and pump as much oil out as fast as possible.
 Translation: no matter what the price, oil companies still want their product to market as quickly and cheaply as possible.

 Safety often become secondary during these periods of rapid production, and this relaxed attitude permeates all areas of the industry, especially the operation the trucks that transport oilfield fluids and equipment.
 Also, as oil prices have recently ebbed, cutting corners becomes common practice, especially with the standard of drivers these companies are employing.
 With the pressure to keep labor costs down, many oil companies are hiring non-experienced drivers, some of which have criminal records, at a staggering rate in order to meet demand.
 To make matters worse, these companies are pushing their truck drivers beyond the limits of exhaustion and burnout because the regulations for oilfield truck drivers is more relaxed.
 We have seen this firsthand in the many Midland truck accident cases we've handled.
 When we get a cal about such a case in the Midland/Odessa area, it's far more likely than not that we're dealing with a tired truck driver than if we were to get the same type of related to an accident in Dallas.